 About

-Born in the rural American village of Fredonia in New York State, Dr. Leslie attended the State University of New York college in his hometown before moving to New York City to attend graduate school.
-He earned his MA and PhD from the City University of New York Graduate Center.
+Born and raised in the rural American village of Fredonia in New York State, Dr. Leslie attended the State University of New York college in his hometown.
+Although he initially intended to become a computer engineer, he shifted his focus toward English and journalism.
+This interdisciplinary perspective continues to shape his teaching and research today.
+He moved to New York City to pursue graduate studies, earning his MA and PhD from the City University of New York Graduate Center.

 ResearchGate